Course:

 As always, add the message text to the

-file in i18n folder:
+invoicing-messages_en.properties file in

 invoice_created_from_orders=Invoice {0} created from orders: {1}